Buying a House Without Building Regulations Approval

 You can request that the seller purchases building regs indemnity insurance for the uncertified works.
 This will cover your costs and losses if the local authority decide to take action against you after you purchase the property.
 This cover is inexpensive and most sellers will be willing to pay for it to resolve the issue of the missing certificates.

 • The building may still be unsafe.
-You will need a survey.
+You will need an intrusive survey.

 • The insurance only covers you against costs or losses incurred as a result of enforcement action taken against you by the local authority.
 If the property is defective, you would still have to cover the costs of repairs or shoulder the loss of the property value yourself.